 USC students who are interested in becoming an RA can find more information at the Office for Residential Education Employment website.

-Graduate student Residence Coordinators (RCs) are responsible for the development of a supportive learning environment within an assigned residential community (residential college, large apartment complex or combined smaller apartment buildings).
+Residence Coordinators (RCs) are responsible for the development of a supportive learning environment within an assigned residential community (residential college, large apartment complex or combined smaller apartment buildings).
 Their overall responsibility is to facilitate individual student’s academic excellence and personal growth.
 As a result, Residence Coordinators play a significant role in furthering the mission of the University of Southern California, the strategic initiatives of the Division of Student Affairs and the mission and core values of the Office for Residential Education.
-RCs supervise and serve as role models for RAs and other paraprofessional staff.
+RCs supervise and serve as role models for the RAs and other paraprofessional staff.